elf4j/elf4j-api/README.md

 If the API user gets a `Logger` instance via `Logger#instance(...)` without specifying the log level via one of the `Logger#at[Level]()` methods, then the default log level is decided by the SPI provider.

-### Handling user-supplied log message and arguments
+### `Supplier` functional arguments

-Any `Object`-type argument to the `Logger#log(...)` methods - either a log message or a placeholder replacement argument - must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
+Any argument of `Object` type passed to the `Logger#log(...)` methods - either a log message or a placeholder replacement argument - must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
 That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

-Note that, similar to the case of placeholder token, this handling is by convention and not syntactically enforced by the API or SPI.
-This affords the API client the convenience and flexibility of mixing `Supplier` functions and other `Object` types when forming the log message.
+Similar to the case of placeholder token, this special handling of `Supplier` arguments is by convention and not syntactically enforced by the API or SPI.
+This affords the API user the convenience and flexibility of mixing `Supplier` functions and other `Object` types when forming the log message.
 In case a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast.
 For example:

 ```jshelllanguage
 logger.atInfo()